Building Power in Black Communities

 Ms. Daniel Favors adheres to the West African principle of sankofa and believes one must use the past in order to understand the present and build for a brighter future.
+She is a proud member of Delta Sigma Theta Sorority, Incorporated.
 You can follow her on Twitter; Instagram; or Facebook.

 Ms. Lennon brings years of experience in fundraising, operations and program management in the non-profit sector to CLSJ’s growing initiatives.
 Most recently, she served as Program Attorney for New York County Lawyers Association, organizing and managing continuing legal education courses.

 Ms. Lennon is a NYS licensed attorney who has volunteered as a Special Master in New York State Supreme Court, facilitating conference and settlement discussions, researching legal issues presented in motion papers and drafting memoranda recommending resolutions.

 In her role at CLSJ, Ms. Lennon will oversee fundraising and development, finances and human resources.
 Ms. Lennon completed her undergraduate degree at Cornell University, a Master of Public Administration degree at NYU and her law degree at Boston College Law School.